Occidental Mindoro: Early history

+Spanish colonial era

-In 1572, Captain Juan de Salcedo of the Spanish expeditionary army set sail from Cebu and explored the west coast of the island, encountering the Mangyans, who appeared used to seeing foreigners and were not at all a bit surprised at their arrival.
-On the contrary, it was Salcedo and Martin de Goiti who were surprised to see cross designs on the clothing and basketwork of the natives, and thought some early Christian missionary had been there before them.
+In 1570, the Spanish began to explore the island and named it Mina de Oro ("mine of gold") after finding some of the precious metal, though no major gold discoveries were made.
+In 1572, Captain Juan de Salcedo of the Spanish expeditionary army set sail from Cebu and explored the west coast of the island, encountering the Mangyans, who appeared used to seeing foreigners and were unsurprised at their arrival.
+Instead, Salcedo and Martin de Goiti were surprised to see cross designs on the clothing and basketwork of the natives, and thought some early Christian missionary had been there before them.
 But later scholars believed the design was Indic in origin and had no religious meaning.

 The Spaniards also encountered Moro settlers in Lubang Island that were vassals of and paid tribute to the kingdom of Maynila in the North, under Rajah Sulayman.
 This was the first real political system in the island.
 The Moros, who apparently had heard of the invaders from their kinsmen in the south, engaged the small Spanish force who landed on their shore, but the Spaniards' arquebuses and cannon fire from the ships hoved-to broadside to the island took the field.
 The Moros fled to the hills, and Salcedo burned their village.

-After the defeat of Sulaiman in the same year, Mindoro and other vassal states of Maynila became subject of Castillan rule.
-The island was officially referred to from then on as Mina de Oro (Mine of Gold), compressed later on into Mindoro.
-The free land name, Ma-i, fell into disuse.
-The Spanish-Moro war would rage on in Mindoro until toward the end of the Spanish regime in the 19th century.
+After the defeat of Sulaiman in the same year, Mindoro and other vassal states of Maynila became subject of Spanish rule.
+The island was officially referred to from then on as Mina de Oro, compressed later on into Mindoro.
+The ancient name, Ma-i, fell into disuse.

+The Spanish-Moro war continued in Mindoro until the end of the Spanish regime in the 19th century.
 In 1602, Moro forces plundered the most important Spanish towns along the coasts of Mindoro and Southern Luzon, and subsequently reestablished their hold in Mindoro by constructing a fort at Mamburao.
 From 1720 onwards, Moro raids became devastating not only to the island's Hispanized communities but to other parts of the archipelago as well.

-In 1757, the Moros, more particularly, the Iranuns (a relative of the Maranaws of the Lake Lanao regions) organized a war fleet of 74 fast native ships called prahus.
+In 1757, the Moros, more particularly, the Iranuns organized a war fleet of 74 fast native ships called prahus.
 They destroyed several settlements in the island, carrying off their inhabitants to be sold as slaves in Jolo.
 The fact that a Moro fort at Mamburao threatened Manila, the capital of the colonial government, embarrassed the conquerors in the eyes of their native subjects, which was politically intolerable to the Spanish administrators.
 So in 1766, the Spaniards gathered a large force of 1,200 marines, augmented by a large army of native mercenaries, and burned the Iranun fort.
-But the Moros simply faded into the hills to escape, and came back when the counter-raid was over and the raiders returned to Manila.
+But the Moros simply fled into the hills to escape, and came back when the counter-raid was over and the raiders returned to Manila.